bijoutrouvaille/oppeosdocs/help/faq.md

 ### HOW MUCH DOES IT COST?

-> **The space owner, i.e. the oppeo, sets the price of the space they want to sell of which Oppeos.com takes 18%.**
+> **The space owner, i.e. the oppeo, sets the price of the space they want to sell of which Oppeos.com takes a small percentage**

 ### HOW DO I KNOW MY OPPEOS SOLD?